Why The University of Tennessee at Chattanooga?

 The College is now home to all professional education programs and all health sciences programs that can be completed at UTC.
 The seven departments in the College are: Health and Human Performance, Interior Design, Occupational Therapy, Physical Therapy, the School of Education, the School of Nursing, and Social Work.
 The College had over 2800 undergraduate students and over 700 graduate students as of fall 2011.

-Four doctoral programs are now available in the College: Doctor of Nursing Practice, D.N.P.; Learning and Leadership, Ed.D.; Occupational Therapy Doctorate, O.T.D., and Physical Therapy, D.P.T.
+Four doctoral programs are now available in the College: Doctor of Nursing Practice, D.N.P.; Learning and Leadership, Ed.D.; Occupational Therapy Doctorate, O.T.D., and Doctor of Physical Therapy, D.P.T.

 University of Tennessee at Chattanooga